CIS580/asteroids-adoolitt/README.md

 You may use the art provided, or your own.
 Additionally, you do not need to make your game concern asteroids - as long as the core game mechanic is the same, feel free to explore.

 1. Your game should involve steering a player's ship around space.
 Should you move off-screen, your player should wrap back on-screen on the opposite side (10 points).
+Done

 2. You should render a significant number (at least ten) asteroids on screen.
 If all asteroids are destroyed, a new level with more asteroids is begun (10 points).